-On Thursday, November 2, TexTESOL is offering school site visits and preconference institutes for advance learning opportunities.
+On Thursday, November 2, TexTESOL is offering school site visits and pre-conference institutes for advanced learning opportunities.

 TexTESOL School Site Visits: